 Note that for a marked standard tableau $T'$, if $i$ comes after $i+1$ in the reading word of $T'$, then $i$ is a descent if and only if it is unmarked.
 If $i$ comes before $i+1$ in the reading word, then $i$ is a descent if and only if $i+1$ is marked.
 We can generalize this to the following lemma:

-\begin{lem} Assume, $i$, $i+1$.. $i+k-1$ are not descents.
+\begin{lem} Assume, $i$, $i+1$, \ldots, $i+k-1$ are not descents.
 If $i$ comes before $i+k$ in the reading word, then $i+k$ is not marked and if $i$ comes after $i+k$, then $i$ is marked. \end{lem} \begin{proof} If $k=1$, the result follows directly from the definition of descent in marked words.
 Assume the statements hold for all $k'< k$, and let $k>1$.
-If $i+k$ is not marked, by our induction hypothesis $i+1$ comes after $i+k$ in the reading word, and it is marked.
-Then as $i$ is not a descent, it can not come before $i+1$ in the reading word, so it comes after $i+1$ and $i+k$.
+If $i+k$ is marked, by our induction hypothesis $i+1$ comes after $i+k$ in the reading word, and it is marked.
+Then as $i$ is not a descent, it cannot come before $i+1$ in the reading word, so it comes after $i+1$ and $i+k$.
 For the second part, assume $i$ is unmarked.
 Then by our induction hypothesis $i$ must come before $i+k-1$, and $i+k-1$ must be unmarked, which in turn implies $i+k$ must come after $i+k-1$ and $i$. \end{proof}

 \begin{defn} Let $T$ be a marked peak composition tableaux of shape $\alpha$.
-Then $St'(T)$ is marked filling of the diagram of $\alpha$ given by assigning numbers $1, 2, 3... n$ to the cells of $T$ in the following order, and then marking $k$ if and only if the corresponding cell is marked in $T$: \begin{itemize} \item We assign numbers to the cells in the order $1'<1<2'<2...$ \item If there is more than one cell of label $i$, the numbers increase following the order of the reading word. \item If there is more than one cell of label $i'$, the numbers increase in reverse the order of the reading word. \end{itemize} \end{defn}
+Then $St'(T)$ is marked filling of the diagram of $\alpha$ given by assigning numbers $1, 2, 3... n$ to the boxes of $T$ in the following order, and then marking $k$ if and only if the corresponding box is marked in $T$: \begin{itemize} \item We assign numbers to the boxes in the order $1'<1<2'<2...$ \item If there is more than one box of label $i$, the numbers increase following the order of the reading word. \item If there is more than one box of label $i'$, the numbers increase in the reverse order of the reading word. \end{itemize} \end{defn}

 \begin{prop} The filling $St'(T)$ defined above is a marked standard peak composition tableau. \end{prop} \begin{proof} By definition, $St'(T)$ contains each of the numbers $1'<1<2'<2...$ once, possibly marked.
-As each row on $T$ is weakly increasing, and any marked number $i'$ can only occur once in one row, the numbers on $St'(T)$ increase from left to right on each row.
-As the first column in $T$ is strictly increasing no $i$ or $i'$ is repeated, and the numbers on the first column of $St'(T)$ increase from bottom to top.
-Lastly, Condition (4) of Definition \ref{def:markedpct} ensures that for any cell on the first column, the number on its right adjacent cell will be lower than the number on its bottom adjacent cell, implying that the subdiagrams labeled with numbers less than some $k \leq n$ correspond to peak compositions. \end{proof}
+As each row in $T$ is weakly increasing, and any marked number $i'$ can only occur once in one row, the numbers in $St'(T)$ increase from left to right in each row.
+As the first column in $T$ is strictly increasing no $i$ or $i'$ is repeated, and the numbers in the first column of $St'(T)$ increase from bottom to top.
+Lastly, Condition (4) of Definition \ref{def:mpc} ensures that for any box in the first column, the number in its right adjacent box will be lower than the number in its bottom adjacent box, implying that the subdiagrams labeled with numbers less than some $k \leq n$ correspond to peak compositions. \end{proof}